 I rested my left hand beside a piece of white paper and did a color matching exercise.

-First, I determined that the closest match of the colors I had with me was Beige, so I made three boxes with Beige across the top.
+First, I determined that the closest match of the colors I had with me was Beige, so I made three boxes with Beige ( the top row in the illustration below.)

 Next, I compared my skin color with the beige boxes and selected two other colors as possible influencing colors.
 They were Raw Umber and Ice Blue.
 The first box in the second row shows Raw Umber layered over Beige.
 The middle box shows Ice Blue layered over Beige.